vikas-poddar-slalom/katacoda-scenarios/session-09-lab3-gitops-argocd/step3.md

 The default username is `admin` and the default password is the `argocd-server` pod's name

-Get the password by running (this runs in the first Terminal tab)
+Get the password by running

 `kubectl get pods -n argocd -l app.kubernetes.io/name=argocd-server -o name | cut -d'/' -f 2`{{execute T1}}